 - Warm hat

-If you are in a city like Paris in November, there will be rainy days where you'll want to enjoy indoor activities such as visiting the well-known museums like The Louvre.
-And even in small towns, spending some time sipping coffee in a little bistro will be an ideal way to dodge raindrops.
-There are some major events which make traveling to France ideal in November.
+If you are in a city like Paris in November, there will be rainy days where you'll want to enjoy indoor activities, such as visiting well-known museums like The Louvre.
+And even in small towns, spending some time sipping coffee in a little bistro will be an ideal way to dodge the rain.
+Some major events make November an exciting time to visit France.

-- Armistice Day is celebrated in every corner of France.
+- Armistice Day: This holiday is celebrated in every corner of France.
 It's particularly moving to visit the many World War I sites in northern France at this time.
-The date, always November 11th, is a public holiday with many museums and attractions closed.
+In observance, November 11 is always a public holiday with many museums and attractions closed.
 If you miss that day, you can always take in commemorations on the closest weekend to Armistice Day.

-- The Hospices de Beaune Wine Auction takes place over three glorious days in Beaune, Burgundy.
+- The Hospices de Beaune Wine Auction: This wine sale takes place over three glorious days in Beaune, Burgundy.
 The tradition dates back to 1859 when the first auction of wines produced from the various vineyards owned by the Hospices was held by candlelight.
 Two candles were lighted at the beginning of the sale of each batch and the sale went to the person bidding last as the candles went out.

-- Beaujolais Nouveau is released at midnight on the last Thursday of the month.
+- Beaujolais Nouveau Festivals: Beaujolais nouveau is a wine that is released at midnight on the third Thursday of the month, and its release is celebrated around Lyon.
 This is a great occasion for a bit of feasting and celebrating this young wine.
 Look for special events and wine dinners in restaurants.

-- The Fine Art and Antiques Fair in Toulouse sees some 300 dealers setting up shop for avid antique and fine art collectors.
+- Toulouse Fine Art and Antiques Fair: Toulouse sees some 300 dealers setting up shop for avid antique and fine art collectors.
 The event, always held at the beginning of November, attracts those new to collecting as well as seasoned collectors from all over the world.
 There is also a monthly market.

-- Christmas markets open all over France in preparation for the annual December holiday.
+- Christmas Markets: Charming holiday markets open all over France in preparation for the annual December holiday.
 Colorful wooden stalls line the boulevards, streets, and marketplaces and with that comes a sense of excitement and anticipation.
 Even small villages will have an outdoor Christmas market.